grea09/color/article/article.md

 # Auxiliary algorithms to POP

 In order to improve POP algorithms' resilience, online performance and plan quality, we propose a set of auxiliary algorithms that provides POP with a clean and efficiently populated initial plan.
-The complete algorithm will be presented in [the next section](#soda) as a combinaison of all auxiliary algorithms and regular POP.
+The complete algorithm will be presented in [the next section](#soda) as a combination of all auxiliary algorithms and regular POP.

 ## Proper plan generation